swuuu/vertex/README.md

 ## Vertex
 This is a productivity app created mainly with react.
-It memorizes information by using localStorage.
+The project was inspired from Momemtum, a chrome extension productivity tool (https://momentumdash.com).

 ## Features
 * 2 different types of tasks creation: University tasks and other tasks
 * to-do list with tasks that are draggable for organization/ priority management
 * a timer to track the time spent on a task
-* a table which keeps track of job applications
+* a table which keeps track of job application
+* data memorized by localStorage

+## Bugs/To-dos
+* Implement form validation
+* Make it responsive/mobile-friendly
+* Fix some form bugs
+* Style the input elements of the form
+* Clean/Shrink code of the form components